 - The sensation that your bowel never completely empties.

 According to National Cancer Institute data, the relative 5-year survival rate for stage I colon cancer is 92 percent, compared to an 11 percent survival rate for stage IV.
 Early detection and diagnosis are the key and a colonoscopy is the best way screen for the disease.

 Lifestyle changes can reduce your risk of colon cancer.
 There are steps you can take in your everyday life:

 - Eat a variety of fruits, vegetable and whole grains

 - Use alcohol in moderation, if at all

 - Exercise for 30 minutes a day

 - Maintain a healthy weight

 Talk to your health care provider to see if it is time for a colonoscopy.
-It is typically recommended that colon cancer screenings begin at age 45, but if any signs or symptoms are present, it may be best to go ahead and get a colonoscopy.
+The American Cancer Society recommends that colon cancer screenings begin at age 45, but if any signs or symptoms are present, it may be best to go ahead and get a colonoscopy.

 About the Author